dhuss42/ft_irc/concepts.md

 	- Server authenticates operators, usually via password.
 	- Operators are essential for moderating and maintaining IRC networks.

+- multiplexing
+	- at the moment I think it refers to a single message from one user being spread to all users in the same channel

 # new external functions